|

 fit into a boilerplate family tree chart that we've already designed.
 Instead, we print

-directly from your data and the software that you used to design your chart.
+your family tree directly from your data and the software that you used to design your chart.
 This means

 you can have any type of genealogy chart that you'd like - printed exactly the way you

-Here are some of the most common large format genealogy charts that we can print directly
+Below are some of the most common large format genealogy charts that we can print directly

 in a vertical, standard or fan layout.
 Unless you specify differently,

-designing your own chart, your genealogy software program may lay out your
+If you're designing your own chart, your genealogy software program may lay out your

 information differently than the examples shown below; however, since we can